-Chapter one: Legal Borrowing and influences on the Egyptian legal system
+Chapter One: Legal Borrowing and Influences on the Egyptian Legal System

-As noted by Maurus Reinkowski nowhere else in the Middle East different colonial and Eastern powers met in such close way than in nineteenth century Egypt, where France, Britain and the Ottoman Empire met in such a close encounter.
-This chapter aims at to understanding these encounters the lively research discourse they have generated and the changes they brought into the Egyptian judicial system.
+As noted by Maurus Reinkowski, nowhere else in the Middle East did different colonial and Eastern powers converge so closely as in nineteenth century Egypt, where the interests of France, Britain and the Ottoman Empire combined.
+This chapter aims at understanding these encounters, the lively research discourse they have generated, and the changes they brought into the Egyptian judicial system.

-The purpose of the following chapter is to draw a picture of the legal reforms which took place in Egypt during the nineteenth century, while focusing on the historiography of these reforms.
-The first part of this chapter will focus on the British French and Ottoman influences on the emerging Egyptian legal system in the nineteenth century.
-The second part will address the scholarly discourse on the question of the motivation for the legal reforms in nineteenth century Egypt.
-Finally this chapter will discuss the legal ideology that, as this thesis claims, was implanted in the Egyptian 19th century judicial system- "legal positivism".
-In the next chapters an Egyptian judicial journal will be examined in the lights of similar genre of literatures in the Ottoman Empire and in France in order to get a better understanding of this legal ideology and concept.
+The purpose of this chapter is to provide an overview of the legal reforms which took place in Egypt during the nineteenth century, focusing on the historiography of these reforms.
+The first part of this chapter will focus on the British, French, and Ottoman influences on the emerging Egyptian legal system in the nineteenth century.
+The second part will address the scholarly discourse on the question of the motivation for the legal reforms.
+Finally, this chapter will discuss the ideology of “legal positivism” that, as this thesis claims, was implanted into Egypt’s judicial system.
+In the next chapters, an Egyptian judicial journal will be examined in light of similar genres of literatures in the Ottoman Empire and in France in order to get a better understanding of this legal ideology and concept.

-Egyptians Judicial Reforms in the Nineteenth Century
+Egyptian Judicial Reforms in the Nineteenth Century

 The purpose of this part of my discussion is to introduce the judicial reforms that occurred in Egypt in the nineteenth century, focusing on legal borrowing.
-According to Nathan Brown, in the nineteenth century the Egyptian ruling elite worked to build an independent judicial system and introduce codified law in their country.
-In order to do that they moved away from Islamic and Ottoman law towards a French legal system.
+According to Nathan Brown, in the nineteenth century the Egyptian ruling elite worked to build an independent judicial system and to introduce codified law.
+They moved away from Islamic and Ottoman law towards a French legal system.
 Brown argues that the reforms in the Egyptian judicial system and the desire for codification of the law, paralleled by an effort of state centralization, were not a new trend.
-Rater, these measures merely amplified a trend that had been in motion since Muhammad Ali`s reign.
-From the beginning of the century Muhammad Ali had established several new judicial bodies, staffed mainly by officials, who performed judicial and administrative duties alongside the Shari`a courts of Egypt.
-Rudolph Peters explains that these councils marked the beginning of the development of a "secular" Egyptian judiciary.
-A development that started in 1842 with the creation of the "Cem'iyet-i Hakkaniye" (Ottoman Turkish term), to be replaced later by the "Majlis al-Ahkam" (in Arabic).
-This was a specialized judicial council, formed after its European equivalent, who`s main objectives were: investigation of the legality of penal sentences, settling administrative disputes and trying high officials in first instance.
+Rather, these measures merely extended a trend that had been in motion since Muhammad Ali’s reign.
+At the beginning of the century Muhammad Ali had established several new judicial bodies, staffed mainly by officials, who performed judicial and administrative duties alongside the Shari`a courts of Egypt.
+Rudolph Peters explains that these councils marked the beginning of the development of a "secular" Egyptian judiciary, a development that started in 1842 with the creation of the "Cem'iyet-i Hakkaniye" (Ottoman Turkish for ‘legal council’).
+Later, it was replaced by the "Majlis al-Ahkam" (Arabic for ‘legal council’).
+This was a specialized judicial council, based on its European counterpart.
+Its main objectives were: investigation of the legality of penal sentences, settling administrative disputes, and trying high officials in the first instance.
 These councils also marked the beginning of a more hierarchical legal system in the country.
-The introduction of the Imperial Penal Code in 1852-1853, brought a lower level of jurisdiction to the system by creating the provincials councils, which became an important part of the judicial system and were under the direct jurisdiction of the newly established Department of Justice in Cairo (1862).
-In 1864 two Appellate Councils were established in order to meet the growing amount of cases addresses by the councils.
+The introduction of the Imperial Penal Code in 1852-1853 brought a lower level of jurisdiction to the system by creating provincial councils.
+Provincial councils became an important part of the judicial system and were under the direct jurisdiction of the newly established Department of Justice in Cairo (1862).
+Two Appellate Councils were established in 1864 in order to meet the growing amount of cases addressed by the councils.
 Peters claims that in a few years the Egyptian government created a fully developed judicial system independent from the religious court system.
-The new court system, however, was not in competition with the Sharia courts.
+The new court system, however, was not in competition with the Shari`a courts.